House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Basic Functions

-A corded reciprocating saw is used mostly for demolition and rough-cut type work.
-You can use corded reciprocating saws in tight spaces, and they generally work quite well when doing plumbing work or PVC cutting.
+A corded reciprocating saw is used primarily for demolition and heavy-duty projects.
+You can use corded reciprocating saws in tight spaces, and they generally work well when doing plumbing work or PVC cutting.

 Types of Cuts

-The cut you get with a corded reciprocating saw will be a bit rough.
+The cut you get with a corded reciprocating saw will be a bit rough compared to a circular saw.
 You can cut on an angle with this saw, but you will have to hold the saw steady and follow the line yourself.
-You cannot set the reciprocating saw to cut on the exact angle that you want.
+You cannot set the reciprocating saw to cut at the exact angle that you want.

 Blades

 Many blades are available for a corded reciprocating saw.
 There are blades specifically designed for wood, plastic, and metal.
 You must match the proper blade to the material you are cutting, or you will quickly snap the blade.
-Corded reciprocating saws have blades available in several different lengths, depending on the project you are working on.
-Blades are generally between 3-12 inches long, with the most common length of 6 inches.
+Corded reciprocating saws have blades available in several lengths, depending on the project you are working on.
+Blades are generally 3–12 inches long, but the most common length is 6 inches.

 Teeth per inch table